-If you’d like to avoid the hassle of trial-and-error and get your cupcakes right every time, a good oven thermometer will give you a much accurate reading of the temperature inside your oven.
+If you’d like to avoid the hassle of trial-and-error and get your cupcakes right every time, a good oven thermometer will give you a much accurate reading of the temperature inside your oven

-Keeping them in the tin too long
+Keeping them in the cupcake tin too long

-Leaving them in longer can cause your cupcakes to dry as the heat from the pan will continue to cook them, removing all of the moisture.
+Leaving them in longer can cause your cupcakes to dry out as the heat from the pan will continue to cook them, removing all of the moisture.

 So make sure you leave your cupcakes in the tin to cool for 5 minutes before transferring them onto a cooling rack.

-Not frosting them in time
+Not frosting the cupcakes in time

 Once your cupcakes have completely cooled down, make sure you ice them straight away.